Your bins

 Glass

-Coming soon.
+Coming this October.
 Glass is a valuable material that can be recycled again and again, providing a sustainable packaging options for products.
 By changing the way you sort your waste at home, we can do more with our recyclables.
-Glass in our mixed recycling bin was contaminating other recyclable materials, such as plastic and cardboard, make them unrecyclable.
+Glass in our mixed recycling bin is contaminating other recyclable materials, such as plastic and cardboard, make them either unrecyclable or a lower quality product.
 By having a cleaner recycling stream, we are able to recycle more and keep these valuable materials out of landfill.

-All glass collected from Moira Shire households will be taken to Clean Away glass recycling facility in Albury to be processed and turned into new glass bottles.
+All glass collected from Moira Shire households will be taken to Clean Away glass recycling facility in Cooloroo to be processed and turned into new glass bottles.

 What can go into your glass bin?